What You Need to Know Before You Buy Property in New York

 When Cash is King

-Many investors swear by an all-cash method to securing property quickly and often buy real estate when market prices are relatively low if not rock bottom.
+Many investors swear by an all-cash method to secure property quickly and often buy real estate when market prices are relatively low, if not rock bottom.

-Major economic downturns are usually an ideal time to utilize cash, especially when mortgages may be more difficult to obtain as well as high interest rates being in play.
+Major economic downturns are usually an ideal time to utilize cash, especially when mortgages may be more challenging to obtain and high-interest rates are in play.

-It's true that oftentimes an all-cash buy can cut down the closing time by weeks; sometimes in record time of less than 20 days.
+Oftentimes, an all-cash buy can cut the closing time by weeks, sometimes in a record time of less than 20 days.

-However, some transactions like purchasing a coop or certain condos may still take longer to close on because the buyer always requires board approval.
+However, some transactions, like purchasing a coop or specific condos, may take longer to close because the buyer always requires board approval.

-Furthermore, board approval is only possible on days that the board meets which may be just once a month; not to mention that there may be some months they do not meet at all.
+Furthermore, board approval is only possible on days the board meets, which may be just once a month, and there may be some months they do not meet.

-There can also be situations where the seller cannot close before a certain date, so the buyer is forced to close at a later date and having cash does not display a clear benefit.
+There can also be situations where the seller cannot close before a specific date, so the buyer is forced to close later, and having cash does not display a clear benefit.

 But that's not all...

-An all-cash purchase can significantly cut down on bills you have to pay on a monthly basis.
+An all-cash purchase can significantly cut down on bills you have to pay every month.
 And it does feel good to be debt-free.

-Please note that this may also disqualify you from purchasing at most coops and some condos unless you are purchasing a sponsor unit.
+Please note that this may also disqualify you from purchasing at most coops and some condos unless you are buying a sponsor unit.

-It's also great savings for tax purposes.
-When higher tax deductions are in-play, the interest rate on a mortgage may not necessarily be such a financial burden.
+It's also significant savings for tax purposes.
+When higher tax deductions are in play, the interest rate on a mortgage may not necessarily be such a financial burden.

-Nevertheless, different tax bills that are passed tax deductions on mortgage interest may put you on a losing streak.
+Nevertheless, different tax bills passed for tax deductions on mortgage interest may put you on a losing streak.

 Here's why that matters...